 We were talking about it forever before we actually went in.

-Well, effectively for twelve years.
+Well, effectively for 12 years.

-Um we also saw reports that some of the stuff may have been smuggled into Syria.
+We also saw reports that some of the stuff may have been smuggled into Syria.

 It's possible.

-Finally, it's possible that he didn't have the stuff, but we do know from Charlie Dulfer, who was the last inspector, that he kept in place his programs, his people and his equipment, and he intended to restart that program as soon as sanctions were lifted.
+But we do know from Charlie Dolpher, who was the last inspector, that he kept in place his programs, his people, and his equipment, and he intended to restart that program as soon as sanctions were lifted.

-This button this much we do know.
+This much we do know.

 All right.

-No, no, that's right.
+No, no, I think.

-Your take after having spent the time there that you did, Ambassador, on the withdrawal of U.S. troops.
+Your take after having spent the time there that you did, Ambassador, on the withdrawal of U.S. troops?

-Let me start by saying that I have a lot of respect for Congressman Murpha, whom I know and who visited me a couple of times in Iraq and whom I saw regularly when I came back.
+Let me start by saying that I have a lot of respect for Congressman Murthy, whom I know and who visited me a couple of times in Iraq and whom I saw regularly when I came back.

-But on this one I just think he's wrong.
+But on this one, I just think he's wrong.

-I we have got to finish this war, which means we've got to win it.
+We have got to finish this war, which means we've got to win it.

-Our strategy must be a strategy, not for withdrawal, but for victory.
+Our strategy must be a strategy not for withdrawal, but for victory.

 And when we have the victory, then the president can make the conclusions he needs about drawing down the troops.

-But I think it would be a serious mistake to start setting deadlines now and start withdrawing until we're absolutely uh convinced we have won the war.
+But I think it would be a serious mistake to start setting deadlines now and start withdrawing until we're absolutely convinced we have won the war.

 When will we know we did?